Reddsito/Reddsito/README.md

 ### I'm a Software Development.

 - 🔭 I’m currently exploring the `cloud computing landscape`.
-- 🌱 I’m currently learning about `C# and Amazon Cloud Service`
+- 🌱 I’m currently learning about `Python and AWS`
 - 👯 Open to collaborate.
 - 💼 Open to SWD roles.
-- ⚡ Hobbies: I like playing videogames and listen music.
+- ⚡ Hobbies: I like playing video games, listen music, and learning new things about IT.

 ### Portfolio
-* [Press here to see my portfolio](https://www.reddsito.com)
+* [Press here to see my portfolio](https://www.reddsito.com) *not yet, still in developong*
 <br/>